 - the new NMR technique now removes the requirement for isotope labeling, thus you can study any sample you can find in nature without replicating them in lab, and

-- the carbohydrate database and the software are publicly available and benefits the
+- the carbohydrate database and software are publicly available and benefit the research

 Research: Enable high-resolution investigations of carbohydrate structure